Harrys (river access) camping area

 Harrys camping area is in Cooloola Recreation Area, Great Sandy National Park, on the Sunshine Coast between Noosa Heads and Rainbow Beach (155–240km north of Brisbane).

-- The camping area is in the southern part of Cooloola, 7km north of the Kinaba Visitor Information Centre in the upper Noosa River waterway.
+- The camping area is in the southern part of Cooloola, 7km north of the Kinaba Information Centre in the Upper Noosa River waterway.

-- Four-wheel drivers can access the camping area and adjacent Harrys day-use area via Cooloola Way and Harry's Hut Road.
+- 4WDs can access the camping area and adjacent Harrys day-use area via Cooloola Way and Harrys Hut Road.

 - Canoeists and boaties can access the camping area via Kinaba from Boreen Point and Elanda Point on Lake Cootharaba.